 Only one that we can think of: the G-Class.
 The G has been around for more than 30 years, although only since 2002 has the G-Class been officially imported by Mercedes-Benz.
 Previously, North American importation was through Santa Fe, New Mexico-based grey market importer Europa International.
 Since 2002, the G has been available new from Mercedes-Benz dealers, despite brief hiatuses.

 Once expected to be replaced officially in the consumer market by the GL-Class sports utility vehicles, fans of the G protested and Mercedes-Benz relented.
 Thus, despite a history dating back more than a generation, the G-Wagen is still sold new.
-In fact, the venerable off-roader received an update for the latest model year that includes minor exterior tweaks, a more modern cabin and, of course, the new G63 AMG performance model discussed herein.
+In fact, the venerable off-roader received an update for the previous model year that includes=d minor exterior tweaks, a more modern cabin and, of course, the new G63 AMG performance model discussed herein.

 The G63 features a much more aggressive overall look than its predecessor, the G55, particularly due to a lower front fascia that is almost completely dominated by three enormous air intakes.
 Underneath the circular headlights are the same LED running lights seen on the G550, though a unique two-bar grille visually differentiates the G63 from its tamer sibling.
 Dual side exhaust pipes mounted ahead of the left rear wheel, a touch used on the G55, return.